-To reduce the number of cystoscopy procedures, urinary markers should be able to detect recurrence before the tumours are large, numerous and muscle invasive.
-The limitation of urinary cytology and current urinary markers is their low sensitivity for LG recurrences [101,107] (LE: 1b).
+To reduce the number of cystoscopy procedures, urinary markers should be able to detect a recurrence before the tumours are large, numerous and/or muscle invasive.
+The limitation of urinary cytology and current urinary markers is their low sensitivity for LG recurrences [113,118] (LE: 1b).

 According to current knowledge, no urinary marker can replace cystoscopy during follow-up or lower cystoscopy frequency in a routine fashion.
 One prospective randomised study (RCT) found that knowledge of positive test results (microsatellite analysis) can improve the quality of follow-up cystoscopy (LE: 1b), supporting the adjunctive role of a non-invasive urine test performed prior to follow-up cystoscopy (see Section 8.1).

 The diagnosis of papillary BC ultimately depends on cystoscopic examination of the bladder and histological evaluation of sampled tissue by either cold-cup biopsy or resection.
-Carcinoma in situ is diagnosed by a combination of cystoscopy, urine cytology, and histological evaluation of multiple bladder biopsies .
+Carcinoma in situ can be suspected through cystoscopy and urine cytology and confirmed by histological evaluation of multiple bladder biopsies .